CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (a) General rule.
 Enforcement Rule 205(c) provides that the Board shall have the power and duty:

-(2) To appoint a Secretary, a Chief Disciplinary Counsel, and such Assistant Disciplinary Counsel and staff as may from time to time be required to properly perform the functions prescribed in the Enforcement Rules.
+(2) To appoint an Executive Director, a Chief Disciplinary Counsel, Legal Counsel and such staff as may from time to time be required to properly perform the functions prescribed in the Enforcement Rules.

 (3) To appoint not less than 18 hearing committee members within each disciplinary district.